Common Mistakes to Avoid in Disability Claims

 Social Security has access to your earnings record.
-If your employer reported wages to the state, then you should expect that Social Security knows about it.
-Sometimes a work attempt can show that you want to work but due to your disabilities cannot sustain a work effort.
-Talk to an expert that can help you determine the best way to handle work attempts after your onset date.
+If your employer reported wages, Social Security is likely aware.
+Attempting to hide work efforts can harm your credibility.
+However, demonstrating that you tried to work but couldn’t sustain employment due to your disability can be beneficial.
+Consult an expert to determine the best approach for discussing work attempts after your onset date.

 Self-medicating is not a good option in treating your pain, depression, etc..Using illegal drugs immediately damages your credibility.
 Failed drug tests for cocaine, methamphetamine, or other illegal substances point more towards recreational drug abuse than towards…